- Home

 If you’re looking to inject some sunshine into your life, look no further than this next recipe.

 Not only does this miso and corn pasta dish take just 10 minutes to prepare and 20 to cook, but it’s bursting with flavours – from charred corn to umami miso and zingy tomato.
-Plus, the vibrant red, yellow, and green colours won’t fail to brighten up an evening.
+Plus, the vibrant red, yellow, and green colours won’t fail to brighten up your evening.

 This dish is also vegan, so it’s a great place to start if you’re looking to cut down on meat and dairy.

 To get the most out of the veg, it’s best to cook it on a griddle pan.
 Brush the courgette slices and tomatoes with olive oil and, once charred, flip them.
-If you’re using corn on the cob, as the recipe suggests, cook that on the griddle pan as well – though you can always use canned sweetcorn if you’d prefer.
+If you’re using corn on the cob, as the recipe suggests, cook that on the griddle pan as well – but you can always use canned sweetcorn if you’d prefer.

 As you cook the pasta, slowly fry some garlic in oil and dissolve the miso paste in two tablespoons of hot pasta water.
 Then, add the miso paste, nutritional yeast, and a dash of lemon juice into the garlic and oil mix until you get a glossy emulsion.
 Combine this with your pasta and veg and toss until the pasta is coated and shiny.
 Top with chilli flakes, toasted pine nuts, and fresh basil.